StefanDeWolfe/RedwoodTutorialProject_rw/README.md

 # RedwoodTutorialProject_rw
 Tutorial by Amy Dutton from Self Teach Me on YT, Master the Full-Stack: RedwoodJS Step-by-Step Guide.

+# Video 2
+Reviewed the structure of the file tree.

 # Video 1
 Created the environment.
 Next video will get into the nitty gritties of developing this news site example.